Credit Card Consolidation

 - Combining all your payments into one monthly debit may be burdensome to your budget depending on your payroll schedule

 Advice: If you get paid semi-monthly or bi-weekly, ask the agency if they can debit half the payment at a time.
 This will eliminate the burden of a large amount taken out monthly.
 Understand that there is about a 10-15 day delay from the time your account gets debited and when your creditors receive the payment.
 Make sure you keep your accounts current during the enrollment process.
-Change your due dates to match their schedule.
+And finally, change your due dates to match their schedule.

 Best Companies offering this service: DebtWave, Greenpath, Consolidated Credit, Take Charge America